djones/grape-goliath-example/README.md

 # Extras

-*Locally only*, you can use Rails-like database commands.
+You can use Rails-like database commands.

+## Locally only, you can:

-Drop your database with:
+Drop your database:

     rake db:drop

-Create your database with:
+Create your database:

     rake db:create

-Migrate your database with:
+Migrate your database:

     rake db:migrate

-Create and migrate your database with
+Create and migrate your database:

     rake db:setup

+## On Heroku, you can:

+Migrate your database:

+    heroku run rake db:migrate RACK_ENV=production

 # Resources